 While it is relatively easier for companies to get standard market research reports that address business trends, scientific research reports are much harder to access.
 A company like Unilever may need a specialist to assess latest innovations or process protocols.
 Similarly, an entrepreneur may need an expert to compile and analyze a product from not only the business side of things but also from a science/tech perspective.
 Hiring a freelance specialist or subject matter expert can help in accessing high-quality reports from scientists and subject matter experts themselves.

 Market research reports are not always tailored to meet individual requirements.
 However, working with a specialist gives you the flexibility of getting reports tailored to your needs and formats.
 Kolabtree’s global pool of scientists work with clients to answer specific questions pertaining to their research and make sure that the mode of delivery is in line with the client’s expectations.

-Secondary research can form the basis of many important decisions that are of prime importance to businesses and labs.
+Secondary research can form the basis of key decisions.
 A thorough market research forms the foundation on which novel ideas can be built.
 Staying abreast of the latest industry happenings, newest research and compiling all the literature related to the subject area of interest helps steer organizations in the right direction.
 Who can give you a better idea of the latest research in a subject than scientists themselves?